Day 8 of MCT (Michinoku Coastal Trail): Ishinomaki 石巻市

 We were heading to downtown Ishinomaki city 石巻市, walking through Higashi-Matsushima city 東松島市 from Miyato island 宮戸島 area today.

-From the all-fish feast minshuku we stayed last night to the port, 35km of walk.
+From the all-fish-feast minshuku where we stayed last night to the port was a 35 km walk.

-Honestly, I wasn’t confident that I could walk that long distance yet.
+Honestly, I wasn’t confident I could walk that far yet.

 Hiking Tips